 Under this service, we may authorize and pay overdrafts for the following transactions:

 - checks and other transactions made using your checking account number

 - automatic bill payments.

-We do not authorize and pay overdrafts for the following transactions as we do not yet offer these services:
+We do not authorize and pay overdrafts for the following transactions, unless you ask us to:

 - ATM transactions